benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 What makes people analytics particularly repugnant is the vast amount of stalking and invasion of privacy it allows corporations to engage in and its apparent acceptance as a normal business practise.

 The day will come where there will be an omni-present, ever churning array of algorithms watching and calculating the value of all employees, across all businesses, all of the time.
 What then?
-Keep your head down, do your work, agree with the group, work is life.
+Keep your head down, do your work, follow the group, work is life.
 <br/>
 <br/>